-Our gross margin may also be affected by the timing and amount of non-refundable payments from customers for research and development projects during product development, which is high margin, but which fluctuates from quarter to quarter.
+Our gross margin is also affected by the timing and amount of our non-product revenue, including non-refundable payments from customers for research and development projects during product development and intellectual property-related revenue such as licensing royalty payments and revenues from sales of intellectual property.
+Our non-product revenue is generally high margin, but fluctuates significantly from quarter to quarter.

 In addition, semiconductor manufacturing requires significant capital investment, leading to high fixed costs, including depreciation expense.
 Although we outsource a significant portion of our manufacturing activities, we do retain some semiconductor fabrication facilities.
-During fiscal year 2012, we intend to make substantial capital investment in our Fort Collins, Colorado facility to support anticipated growth in sales of our proprietary products and leverage our fixed costs.
+We are making substantial capital investment in our Fort Collins, Colorado manufacturing facility to support anticipated growth in sales of our proprietary products, particularly for our wireless target market, and leverage our fixed costs.
 We may not realize the benefit we anticipate from this investment.
 If we are unable to utilize our owned fabrication facilities at a high level, the fixed costs associated with these facilities, such as depreciation expense, will not be fully absorbed, resulting in higher average unit costs and lower gross margins.
 In the past, we have experienced periods where our gross margins declined due to, among other things, reduced factory utilization resulting from reduced customer demand, reduced selling prices and a change in product mix towards lower margin devices.
 Increased competition and the existence of product alternatives, more complex engineering requirements, lower demand and other factors may lead to further price erosion, lower revenues and lower margins for us in the future.